 This post contains affiliate links.
 For more information, click here.

 And I was thrilled to be invited to a small dinner hosted by Anolon.
-Local Top Chef contestant Katie Weinner took over Sweet Lake Biscuits & Limeade restaurant in Salt Lake City and served a pop-up dinner to about three dozen of us, featuring chicken and biscuits with a delicious cashew gravy and finished off with a creamy panna cotta topped with strawberries and edible glitter.
+Local Top Chef contestant Katie Weinner took over Sweet Lake Biscuits & Limeade restaurant in Salt Lake City and served a pop-up dinner.
+About three dozen of us feasted on chicken and biscuits with a delicious cashew gravy, finished off with a creamy panna cotta topped with strawberries and edible glitter.

 I did Uber in to Salt Lake City for some quality site-seeing.
 Temple Square is the most visited attraction in Utah.
 It’s even more popular than Zion National Park, though it sure didn’t seem that way.
 The small groups of pleasant and smiling men in ties and button-downs and women in knee-length dresses seemed bustling rather than bothersome.

 Temple Square is different from most of the other city centers I’ve visited around the world.
-Clean and orderly, it feels safe behind low walls and gates.
+Orderly and Disney-clean, it feels safe behind low walls and gates.
 Its central point is the soaring Temple, which is off-limits to non-Mormons.

 I did join a public walking tour.
 Two young Mormon “sister missionaries” sporting modest dresses, sensible shoes, black name tags, and subtle make-up led a small group to several of the Square’s buildings.
-Most impressive to me was the Tabernacle, home of the Choir.
-Finished in 1867, the building houses one of the largest organs in the world, with 11,623 pipes, ranging in length from more than 30 feet to just a few inches.
+The impressive Tabernacle, home of the Choir, was finished in 1867.
+The building houses one of the largest organs in the world, with 11,623 pipes, ranging in length from more than 30 feet to just a few inches.

 After the tour, I couldn’t resist simply walking around the Square.
 The weather in northern Utah is as changeable as in New England, and the day was sunny with the kind of arid warmth that gently cossets your skin.